AlexanderBech/ExpanderPro.js/README.md

 	closeOthers: false, 		// If true, will close other elements than selected,
 	startExpanded: false, 		// If true, target will start expanded
 	preventClosing: false, 		// If true, expanded item will not close on trigger
-	openFirst: false 			// If true, first item will open at init });
+	openFirst: false, 			// If true, first item will open at init
+  callbackOpen: null,     // Callback on open
+  callbackClose: null     // Callback on close
+});
 ```